wonder-partners/ar-button/README.md

 The URL to the 3D model for Android platform.
 Only glTF/GLB models are supported.

-`link` → *uri* (Android)

-A URL for an external webpage.
-If present, a button will be surfaced in the UI that intents to this URL when clicked.

 `title` → *string* (Android)

 A name for the model.
 If present, it will be displayed in the UI.
 The name will be truncated with ellipses after 60 characters.